15 Best FREE Websites to Find Royalty-Free Music

 As they state on the website, they operate under the Creative Commons license.
 This means that you can use the music on YouTube, Facebook, and other purposes.
 But you will need to credit Bensound.
 If you don’t want to credit Bensound, you can buy the license.

-Epidemic Sound offers a great collection of royalty-free music for any social channel.
-Although not free (subscription starts at $15/mo), there is a free trial, to give you a feeling of what you can get with the full subscription.
+Epidemic Sound offers a vast collection of royalty-free music for any social channel.
+Although not free (subscription starts at $15/mo), there is a free trial to give you a feeling of what you can get with the full subscription.

-These folks have a weird-looking website which might be a little difficult to navigate.
-There is no search box so you’ll have to click through different categories in order to find the right track.
+These folks have a weird-looking website, which might be a little challenging to navigate.
+There is no search box, so you’ll have to click through different categories in order to find the right track.
 All the music is under CC4 license (which means you will have to give credits when using it in your project).

 Josh Woodward is a real person who wrote and recorded all the 200+ by himself.
 You are free to use any of the songs for whatever person, as long as you credit Josh and mention his website.

-This website with a pretty straightforward name offers royalty-free music for your YouTube videos or projects (blog, vlog, podcast, social network, etc.) All they ask in return is to give them credits.
+This website with a pretty straightforward name offers royalty-free music for your YouTube videos or projects (blog, vlog, podcast, social network, etc.) All they ask in return is to give them credit.

-When you look for a music track for your video, the main goal is to match perfectly your video and audio.
-There are many dimensions of how your videos (and music) can be described: tempo, mood, theme, style and many more.
+When you look for a music track for your video, the main goal is to match your video and audio perfectly.
+There are many dimensions of how your videos (and music) can be described: tempo, mood, theme, style, and many more.
 Trying to describe your videos can help you find the best music for your video.